Cole fires 7 scoreless as Astros jump on top of Yankees

-Gerrit Cole dodged trouble at times and pitched seven shutout innings as the Houston Astros beat the New York Yankees 4-1 on Tuesday to take a two-games-to-one lead in the American League Championship Series.
-Game 4 in the best-of-seven series is scheduled for Wednesday night, but heavy rain is in the forecast, and a rainout would push the game back to Thursday.
+Gerrit Cole dodged trouble at times and pitched seven shutout innings as the Houston Astros beat the New York Yankees 4-1 on Tuesday to take a 2-1 series lead in the American League Championship Series.
+Game 4 in the best-of-seven series is scheduled for Wednesday night, but heavy rain is in the forecast.
+A rainout would push the game back to Thursday.

 Cole (1-0) won his third consecutive start in this year's postseason by holding the Yankees to four hits.
 The right-hander, who was drafted by the Yankees in the first round in 2008 but did not sign, struck out seven and issued a career-high-tying five walks while throwing 112 pitches.
 Cole improved to 4-1 in the playoffs with the Astros.
 He won his team-record 19th straight decision over a 25-game stretch since May 27 in which he has a 1.59 ERA.